HTTP-RPC/Kilo/README.md

 Because `ResultHandler` is a functional interface (i.e. defines only a single method), it can be implemented using a lambda expression in Java 8 or later.
 Using lambdas can significantly reduce the verbosity and improve the readability of callback handling code.
 An example is provided later.

-### Dispatcher Interface
-The `Dispatcher` interface is used to dispatch success or failure notifications to result handlers.
-It defines two methods:

-    public <V> void dispatchResult(V result, ResultHandler<V> resultHandler);
-    public void dispatchException(Exception exception, ResultHandler<?> resultHandler);

-The first method is called to dispatch the result of a successful remote method invocation.
-The second is called in case of a failure.
+As noted earlier, the result handler's `execute()` method will generally be invoked on a background thread.
+However, most user interface toolkits only allow the UI to be updated on the main thread.
+As a result, handlers will generally need to "post" a message back to the UI thread in order to update the application's state.
 Implementation details will vary by platform.
-A Swing application might call the `SwingUtilities#invokeAndWait()` method to post a runnable to the event dispatch thread, whereas an Android application might call `Handler#post()`, an SWT application might call `Display#asyncExec()`, and a JavaFX application might call `Platform.runLater()` to execute code on the UI thread.
-A dispatcher for a headless application might simply invoke the callback on the current thread.
+For example, a Swing application might call `SwingUtilities#invokeAndWait()` to post a runnable to the event dispatch thread, whereas an Android application might call `Handler#post()`, an SWT application might call `Display#asyncExec()`, and a JavaFX application might call `Platform.runLater()` to execute code on the UI thread.

 ### Examples
 The following code snippet demonstrates how `WebRPCService` can be used to invoke the methods of the hypothetical math service discussed earlier.
 It creates an instance of the `WebRPCService` class and configures it with a pool of ten threads for executing requests.
-Since the example does not have a user interface, a test dispatcher that simply delegates to the handler is used.

 The code then invokes the `add()` method, passing a value of 2 for "a" and 4 for "b".
 The result of executing the method is the number 6:

     // Create service
-    URL baseURL = new URL("https://localhost:8443/webrpc-test-1.0/test/");
+    URL baseURL = new URL("https://localhost:8443/webrpc-test-server/test/");
-    ExecutorService threadPool = Executors.newFixedThreadPool(10);
-    TestDispatcher testDispatcher = new TestDispatcher();

-    WebRPCService service = new WebRPCService(baseURL, threadPool, testDispatcher);
+    WebRPCService service = new WebRPCService(baseURL, Executors.newFixedThreadPool(10));

     // Add a + b
     HashMap<String, Object> addArguments = new HashMap<>();